What Matters in Building Vision-Language-Action Models for Generalist Robots: Introduction

-In addition to the VLA itself, the quality and diversity of the training data used to develop VLAs are equally critical.
-With recent progress achieved by well-known VLAs~\citep{team2024octo, brohan2023rt, kim2024openvla, o2023open, black2024pi_0}, large-scale data from different sources is important to further improve performance in terms of robustness and generalization against out-of-distribution tasks and environments.
-Yet, they differ largely in detailed training recipes: some utilize additional data to further pre-train VLMs, refining representations closer to robotic manipulation tasks~\citep{black2024pi_0}, while others co-train VLAs alongside in-domain tasks~\citep{team2024octo,brohan2023rt,kim2024openvla,o2023open}.
-Moreover, by sufficiently pre-trained on diverse manipulation skills, robot policies are expected to learn new skills with minimal demonstrations~\citep{finn2017model}.
-Consequently, in the case of developing efficient VLAs, {\bf When} to leverage the large-scale cross-embodiment data becomes an intriguing issue.
+\textbf{3.
+When should we leverage the public diverse robot data for optimal training?} In addition to the VLA itself, the quality and diversity of the training data used to develop VLAs are equally critical.
+With recent progress achieved by well-known VLAs~\citep{team2024octo, brohan2023rt, kim2024openvla, o2023open, black2024pi_0}, large-scale data from different embodiments (also known as cross-embodiment data) is important to further improve performance in terms of robustness and generalization against out-of-distribution tasks and environments.
+Yet, \minghuan{they differ largely in detailed training recipes: some utilize cross-embodiment data to 1) pre-train a foundation VLA from VLMs by refining representations closer to robotic manipulation tasks~\citep{black2024pi_0, zhou2025vision} and 2) post-train the VLA with in-domain data; while others co-train VLAs with cross-embodiment data alongside in-domain data~\citep{team2024octo,brohan2023rt,kim2024openvla,o2023open}.
+Moreover, by being sufficiently pre-trained on cross-embodiment datasets, VLAs are expected to learn new skills with minimal demonstrations~\citep{finn2017model}.} Consequently, in the case of developing efficient VLAs, when to leverage the large-scale cross-embodiment data becomes an intriguing issue.